-- 1. Adjust the bottom portion of the seatpost by sliding it in or out of the seat tube.
-If you're shorter than average, you can probably push this bottom portion of the seatpost all of the way into the frame.
-If you're taller than average, pull it out somewhat but do not extend the seatpost beyond the minimum insertion marking etched onto the seatpost (see the "Seatpost pulled out TOO FAR ... " illustration). - 2.
-Close the quick release lever fully so it looks like the levers in the photo "Seatpost quick release levers" above.
-When closing the lever, it should require enough pressure that it leaves an imprint in your hand.
+- 1. Open the seatpost quick-release lever. - 2.
+Slide the seatpost in or out of the seat tube to a height appropriate for your leg length and preference.
+Do not extend the seatpost beyond the minimum insertion marking etched onto the seatpost (see the "Seatpost out TOO FAR" illustration). - 3.
+Align and close the quick release lever fully.
+The quick release clamp opening should align with the notch in the seat tube.
+Closing the lever should require enough pressure that it leaves an imprint in your hand.
 When closed, the seat should not move up, down, left, or right.
-If needed, adjust the lever tension by turning the adjustment nut opposite the quick release lever.
+If needed, adjust the lever tension by turning the adjustment nut opposite the quick release lever. - 4.
+Try out your seat fit, and repeat steps 1-3 if the seat position needs a bit more adjusting.